 Get under an umbrella

 An umbrella company removes the stresses and strains of getting to grips with things like your accounts and taxes.
-It issues your work invoices to your recruitment agency and, once payment has been made, you’ll be paid via PAYE.
+It issues your work invoices to your recruitment agency (or end client) and, once payment has been made, you’ll be paid via PAYE.

 You’re much less likely to feel out of sorts with an umbrella company because all your tax obligations are sorted for you in much the same way as when you were a permanent employee.
 This takes you out of the admin loop and frees you up to prioritise the business of getting clients, delivering results and making the moolah!